 Subjective Nature of Learning: You enter this class with a unique set of skills that are based on your past experience and your personal style.
 You will reflect on your negotiation behavior and recognize idiosyncratic patterns of behavior.
 You will distinguish between circumstances where patterns of behavior are advantageous versus situations where you are better off reframing the situation and choosing an alternative approach.
 Think about what motivates your behavior - that which is comfortable and/or intuitive is not always optimal.
 Identify your personal strengths and weaknesses and track your progress.
-This course provides a rare and valuable opportunity to experiment with alternative styles in a safer, more feedback-rich environment than subsequent negotiations.
+This course provides a rare and valuable opportunity to experiment with alternative styles in a safer, more feedback-rich environment than subsequent negotiations outside of class, ranging from major salary negotiations to multibillion dollar merger negotiations.
 Re-assess and revise your analysis of strengths and weaknesses, as well as goals, based on your progress in the negotiation simulations.
 At the end of the course, you will once again set goals and define action items for your continued development in "real-world" negotiations.